Kurogi-Lab/CAN2c-CAN2py/README.md

 You can use C or Python for CAN2.

 ## CAN2  C
-Download "can2c" folder and run Terminal
+Download "can2c" folder and run Terminal.

 ## CAN2  python
-Download  "can2py" folder and run Terminal
+Download  "can2py" folder .

-And you should read "introduce" to use CAN2py.
+Then read "introduce" and execute it.